 This is a very effective methodology for complex problems, dividing the issue into smaller stages that are easier to deal with and using a tool box with many diversified and powerful tools.

-Watch how to use the Modern Toolkit for Process Excellence
+Watch how to use the New Toolkit for Continuous Improvement

 To demonstrate the power of making analysis part of a structured problem-solving framework, we invite you to follow a real-world example in this video of our popular live webinar.
-Watch now: The Modern Toolkit for Process Excellence
+Watch now: The New Toolkit for Continuous Improvement